Single Intraday Coupling (SIDC)

 Single Intraday Coupling (SIDC) is a cooperation between Nominated Electricity Market Operators (NEMOs) and Transmission System Operators (TSOs) which enables continuous cross-border trading across Europe.

-SIDC follows on from the XBID (Cross Border Intraday) project which delivered, in June 2018, the first go-live of the intraday continuous trading platform.
-It allows energy networks to integrate and expand across Europe.
+SIDC follows on from the XBID (Cross Border Intraday Project) which delivered, in June 2018, the first go-live of the intraday continuous trading platform.
+It allows energy networks to integrate via market coupling and to expand trading possibilities across Europe.

 1 st wave June 2018